openharmony/docs/en/application-dev/ui/ui-ts-overview.md

 # Overview

-The TypeScript-based declarative development paradigm of ArkUI is a simplified, high-performance UI development framework for cross-device applications.
+The eTS-based declarative development paradigm of ArkUI is a simplified, high-performance UI development framework for cross-device applications.

 ## Basic Capabilities

-In ArkUI that uses the TypeScript-based declarative development paradigm, the programming mode is closer to natural semantics.
+In ArkUI that uses the eTS-based declarative development paradigm, the programming mode is closer to natural semantics.
 You can intuitively describe the UI without caring about how the framework implements UI drawing and rendering, leading to simplified and efficient development.
 The UI capabilities are provided from three dimensions: component, animation, and state management.
 System capability APIs are also provided to allow for effortless invocation of system capabilities.

-For details about the UI components, see [Component Reference (TypeScript-based Declarative Development Paradigm)](../reference/arkui-ts/ts-universal-events-click.md).
+For details about the UI components, see [Component Reference (eTS-based Declarative Development Paradigm)](../reference/arkui-ts/ts-universal-events-click.md).

 - Out-of-the-box components